Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 As one user explained in our review of GoCo, their fleet management company saw a 30% decrease in accidents by instituting some basic driver training as part of onboarding.

-Still, GoCo doesn’t give you an easy way to build your own training courses, like Lessonly and Trainual.
-These are my clear recommendations for companies that need new hires to gain some basic knowledge and skills in order to start contributing.
+Still, GoCo doesn’t give you an easy way to build your own training courses, like Lessonly by Seismic and Trainual.
+These are our clear recommendations for companies that need new hires to gain some basic knowledge and skills in order to start contributing.

 Trainual is the better option for smaller businesses price-wise, and you’ll be able to whip up engaging courses that make people ready for the kitchen or a sales call.